VolatileDream/0-to-kernel/slides.md

-%title: From 0 to Kernel and Some Other Stuff
+%title: From 0 to Kernel
 %author: Gianni Gambetti (VolatileDream)
 %date: 2014
 %comments: A talk about building a kernel targeted at 2nd year CS students at UW.